Shahbodshs/NCF-Anime-recommender-system-anime-dataset2023/README.md

 ## Source:
 Thanks to [Sajid](https://www.kaggle.com/dbdmobile) for providing great ideas for Exploratory data analysis and model creation.

-I performed better than my model, though the model that i suggested can also perform good if you consider hyperparameter tuning and try to change the architecture a little it better.
+It performed better than my model, though the model that i suggested can also perform good if you consider hyperparameter tuning and try to change the architecture a little it better.
 But since i was just trying to learn about the reommender system, this was a great opportunity for me to learn.